andresgbecerra/co-induction-anguar/Interview/Angular.md

   - The term “standalone” refers to components, directives, or pipes that can be used independently of NgModule.
   - It create an application without NgModules
   - Angular 14 introduces the standalone component — a component not part of any ngModule that can be used with either other standalone or module-based components.

+- **dynamic components**
+  - Dynamic means, that the components location in the application is not defined at buildtime.
+That means, that it is not used in any angular template.
+  - Instead, the component is instantiated and placed in the application at runtime.